Neuropsychology education goals and program structure

 Successful completion of the fellowship is assessed against the following benchmarks, as outlined by the Houston Conference Guidelines:

-- Demonstration of advanced skills in evaluation, treatment, and consultation, qualifying for independent neuropsychological practice.
+- Demonstration of advanced skills in neuropsychological evaluation, treatment, and consultation with patients and professionals sufficient to practice on an independent basis.

 - Demonstrated advanced understanding of brain-behavior relationships.

-- Eligibility for licensure in the fellow’s intended state or province of practice.
+- Eligibility for licensure in the fellow’s intended state/province where they intend to practice.

 - Completion of requirements for board certification eligibility in clinical neuropsychology by the American Board of Professional Psychology (ABPP).